 I mean, to me, that’s a killer color.
+(It’s called Lime Rock Green and was only available on C7 Corvettes in 2014.)
 We repainted my first car, which I grant you I owned a LONG time ago, a stunning dark blue after the accident.
 Are people afraid of standing out?
 Have people become so averse to car maintenance that they only want a color if it hides dirt better?

 When I daydream about my restomod C2 Corvette, I imagine a hybrid of teal and charcoal as the exterior color with a candy apple red stripe high on the body line.
 I imagine two-tone seats (red and charcoal) and maybe even a similar treatment for the dash.